 and Associated DBE Project Goal

 The San Francisco Bay Area Water Emergency Transportation Authority (WETA) intends to release a RFP for the construction of one (1) new passenger-only 46 CFR subchapter K ferry vessel in the fall/winter of FY19/20.
 This passenger only catamaran will be designed and constructed for efficient and reliable ferry service on multiple San Francisco Bay Ferry Routes including, Alameda/Oakland to San Francisco, Alameda/Oakland to South San Francisco, Alameda Harbor Bay to San Francisco, Richmond to San Francisco and Vallejo to San Francisco services.
 The expected passenger capacity is 300 passengers with a service speed of 30-knots.
 This 300-passenger vessel construction project will be funded in part with Federal Transit Administration (FTA) funds.

-On August 20, WETA will host a webinar to provide an overview of the project and technical specifications, provide an opportunity for participants to ask questions and to disseminate information on interested primes and subcontractors.
-In addition, the webinar will provide participants an opportunity to comment on the project’s proposed Disadvantaged Business Enterprises (DBEs) goal, as required by FTA regulations.
-A recording of the webinar will be posted at on this page on August 22, for those not able to participate in the webinar.
+On August 20, WETA hosted a webinar to provide an overview of the project and technical specifications, to provide an opportunity for participants to ask questions, and to disseminate information on interested primes and subcontractors.
+In addition, the webinar provided participants an opportunity to comment on the project's proposed Disadvantaged Business Enterprises (DBEs) goal, as required by FTA regulations.

 Sign Up to Receive Project Information:

 Sign up here to receive information on this 300-passenger vessel construction project and to be listed as an interested contractor or subconsultant on the 300 Passenger Vessel Construction Networking List.
 This list is being created and posted to provide a forum for prime contractors and subcontractors to trade contact information and network in advance of the release of the bid documents.